 - Memory disturbance associated with chemotherapy is well recognised; however, the effect of long term oestrogen deficiency on cognitive function is unclear at present.
 Increased risk of cognitive dysfunction, Parkinson’s disease and Alzheimer’s disease was observed in some but not all observational studies of women with surgical premature menopause3.
 Studies have shown impairment of verbal memory after bilateral oophorectomy or administration of a GnRHa which is reversed by oestrogen treatment3.
 Oestrogen therapy in women with POI until the age of natural menopause may have benefits related to cognitive/ neurological function.

 - Lifestyle measures (exercise, stop smoking, maintain healthy weight, safe alcohol intake) to reduce the risk of cognitive impairment is indicated.

 - ACCESS: Australia’s National Infertility Network: www.access.org.au

-- The Cancer Council of Australia: http://www.cancer.org.au
+- Cancer Australia: www.cancer.org.au

-- American Cancer Society: http://www.cancer.org
+- American Cancer Society: www.cancer.org

-- The Daisy Network Premature Menopause Support Group: www.daisynetwork.org.uk;
+- The Daisy Network Premature Menopause Support Group: www.daisynetwork.org.uk

-- American Society of Clinical Oncology: http://www.peoplelivingwithcancer.org
+- American Society of Clinical Oncology: www.peoplelivingwithcancer.org

+Note: Medical and scientific information provided and endorsed by the Australasian Menopause Society might not be relevant to a particular person's circumstances and should always be discussed with that person's own healthcare provider.
 This Information Sheet may contain copyright or otherwise protected material.
 Reproduction of this Information Sheet by Australasian Menopause Society Members and other health professionals for clinical practice is permissible.
 Any other use of this information (hardcopy and electronic versions) must be agreed to and approved by the Australasian Menopause Society.